jaysoo/dotfiles/README.md

-Sets up a new development environment.
+Single script for setting up a new development environment.

 * Copies over all vim settings
 * Custom settings for bash